 In a rare vegetarian variant, the filling consists only of rice without minced meat.

 This basic filling can be enhanced with various spices and other vegetables if one wants, such as minced onions.

 There are also variations that use leaves other than cabbage for wrapping.

 Priganice can be described as fried dough balls that could be compared to “salty” doughnuts.
 Since they are basically fried dough, they are not meant to be eaten on their own.
 Instead, they are usually accompanied by homemade cheese, kaymak, smoked meat, prosciutto, or vegetables

 People have been experimenting with adding different spices and vegetables to the dough before baking it, and some of these experiments have shown to be quite successful, but the traditional version of the dish doesn’t have any of these additions.

 The best version of the dish is usually found in mountain villages because of both the experience of the people making them and because of the higher likeliness of being served high-quality side cheeses and meats.

 They make for a great breakfast or a snack during the day.

-Montenegro is quite a small country and one of its most famous features is its coastline that is a hot tourist destination during the summer.
+Montenegro is quite a small country, and one of its most famous features is its coastline, which is a hot tourist destination during the summer.